bcgov/digital-talent/apps/www/src/app/(public pages)/learn/hiring-managers/cross-ministry-hiring.md

 ---
-title: Overview of Cross-Ministry Hiring
+title: The Cross-Ministry Hiring Program (CMHP)
 description: British Columbia, public sector jobs, BC Government, hiring services, CMH process
 navigation: true
 ---

-Our Cross-Ministry Hiring (CMH) uses 1 job posting to fill positions across the BC Public Service.
-Hiring Managers have full support because our team, the Digital Talent Attraction and Development Team (DTAD), manages the hiring process.
-After the competition ends, we create an Eligibility List of qualified candidates.
-This list becomes the source for filling other positions.
+# Overview {% #Overview %}

+The Cross-Ministry Hiring Program uses one job profile to fill many positions acros BC Government.
+The outcome of CMHP is an Eligibility List (e-List), as the program intends to have pre-qualified candidates on this list.
+Hiring managers get candidates from this list through a matching process.

+Our team gives administrative support.
+With dedicated Public Service Agency (PSA) resources, we have shorter wait times.
+For hiring managers, they get candidates quicker.
+For candidates, they do not need to apply to similar positions.

 {% div className="bg-bcgov-gold-extralight my-4 p-4" %}